Lagunix/jNode-Android/README.md

 Also, you can istall jNode under Termux/proot or proot-distro, but in this case, keep attention about free memory, strongly recommends at least 6Gb RAM or more.

 Regards to https://github.com/hssergey

+Below is a description of the original JNode project:

 **jNode** is a complex portable application, providing all necessary functions (mailer, tosser, tracker) for a FTN system.